usefulalgorithm/usefulalgorithm/README.md

 - _rubberneck_, by (un)familiar.
 - _ps / dm_, by spirit blue
 - _caroline 2_, by caroline
+- _Frances the Mute_, by The Mars Volta
 - _A City Drowned in God's Black Tears_, by Infinity Knives, Brian Ennals
-- _Totality_, by Natural Information Society, Bitchin Bajas
-- _Frances the Mute_, by The Mars Volta
 - _Egotrip_, by John michel, Anthony James
 - _no floor_, by More Eaze, claire rousay
 - _Palm_, by Kukangendai
 - _馬_, by betcover!!
 - _Mega Mercy_, by Any
+- _Totality_, by Natural Information Society, Bitchin Bajas
+- _Joy In Fear_, by goat (JP)

 </details>